 He refused to follow suit when his peers decided to teach or to practise in an environment that confused visual art with crafts.
-Bag Factory in Johannesburg in 2011.
+Instead, he faithfully applied for every award, scholarship and residency in the hope of attaining a career-defining exodus.
+His determination landed him a catapulting six-month residency at the Bag Factory in Johannesburg in 2011.

 Almost eight years later, Lutaaya had managed to bag awards and international recognition.
 Some of his wins included the Lovell Gallery competition, an Ithuba Arts Fund grant, an Arts & Culture Trust visual arts award, the Face of African Youth Foundation award in Germany and a residency from the Southern African Foundation for Contemporary Art (Saffca).

 A few weeks ago, he died after having been diagnosed with cancer.
 The Mail & Guardian contacted friends, colleagues, collectors and those who were a combination of these things to map out the legacy left by the artist.

 Described by Percy Zvomuya in a 2012 M&G piece as the love child of abstraction and realism, Lutaaya’s depictions blend painting and collages to create colourful, inviting and textured takes on portraiture.